Become a Mentor

 BECOME A MENTOR

 Our remote mentor volunteers will provide guidance and support to incarcerated individuals seeking advice on post-release life, career or educational planning, and general life guidance.
 Our goal is to support successful reintegration into society with a focus on personal and economic empowerment.
 We encourage applicants from all backgrounds to apply, including those with past arrest or conviction records, without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran, or disability.
-Location: Remote (Must be based in the US)
+Location: Remote (Must be based in the US).

 Second Chancer Connect enables easy communication between Mentors on the outside and Mentees on the inside.